VeggieMeat/marconi/README.txt

 Configuration
 -------------

-If you want to use Marconi as the default queue manager, add the following to your settings.php:
+If you want to use Openstack Queuesas the default queue manager, add the following to your settings.php:

-  $conf['queue_default_class'] = 'MarconiQueue';
+  $conf['queue_default_class'] = 'OpenstackQueuesQueue';

-Alternatively, you can also use Marconi for specific queues:
+Alternatively, you can also use Openstack Queuesfor specific queues:

   $conf['queue_class_{queue_name}'];

-Default configuration for all Marconi queues can be specified by setting the marconi_default_queue variable as follows:
+Default configuration for all Openstack Queuesqueues can be specified by setting the openstack_queues_default_queue variable as follows:

-  $conf['marconi_default_queue'] = array(
+  $conf['openstack_queues_default_queue'] = array(
     'client_id' => '00000000-0000-0000-0000-000000000000', // Optional.
     'auth_url' => 'https://example.com/v2/identity',
     'credentials' => array(